Paterson, New Jersey: Lakeview

 Lakeview is situated in the southern part of the city, and is a middle-class neighborhood.
 Interstate 80 runs north of this district.
 Lakeview is home to the Paterson Farmers Market, where many people from across North Jersey come to buy fresh produce.
 The neighborhood is roughly 65% Hispanic, although it also has a significant Filipino presence.
 Lakeview also shares some of the same characteristics as neighboring Clifton as they both share a neighborhood bearing the same name.
 The Lakeview section of Paterson is located in the city's 6th ward.

 Hillcrest

-Hillcrest is a largely residential, middle class enclave, to the west of the downtown area.
-Its borders' limits are Preakness Avenue to the east, Cumberland Avenue to the west, and Totowa Avenue along with West Side Park and the Passaic River to the south.
+Hillcrest is a largely residential, middle-class enclave, to the west of the downtown area.
+Its borders are Preakness Avenue to the east, Cumberland Avenue to the west, and Totowa Avenue along with West Side Park and the Passaic River to the south.
 The neighborhood is very diverse having significant Italian, Arab, and Asian populations.
 The Hillcrest section of Paterson is located in the city's 2nd Ward.